sahiljanbandhu/SCHOOL-MANAGEMENT-SYSTEM/README.md

 # SCHOOL-MANAGEMENT-SYSTEM
-This project ie. Web Application is based on jsp-servlet crud operations includes both front-end and back-end.
+It is an Web Application based on jsp-servlet crud operations which includes both front-end and back-end.

 ### About The Project:-
 1. School Management System is an frond-end and back-end project based on Servlet(jsp, httpservlet).